 When it comes to selecting a monitor for your gaming or productivity setup, you may be puzzled.
 While all of these factors play a part in determining which monitor is best for you, some are more crucial than others.

-Moreover, both IPS and LED displays have distinct advantages and disadvantages due to differences in construction, quality, and technology.
-Further, you may not have the optimum gaming, photo editing, or productivity experience if you choose a monitor without first considering these factors.
+Moreover, IPS and LED displays have distinct advantages and disadvantages due to differences in construction, quality, and technology.
+Further, you may not have the optimum gaming, photo editing, or productivity experience if you choose a monitor without considering these factors.

 In this article, we’ve attempted to address the most prevalent concerns highlighted by IPS VS LED for gaming.